clarkevansteenderen/CBC_Tutorials/Tutorial_2/Tut2_phylogenies.md

 parameters as is –\> Save and run task.
 Upon completion, select ‘Output’, and from the list of files, click to view the **STDOUT** file.
-Scroll to the **BAYESIAN INFORMATION CRITERION (BIC)** section (ctrl + f and type Bayesian to get there quickly).
+Scroll to the **BAYESIAN INFORMATION CRITERION (BIC)** section (:bulb: ctrl + f and type Bayesian to get there quickly).
 We’ll use this information to set up a Bayesian block in the Nexus file we just converted.